Creating a Cut Flower Garden: Summer Seed Collection

 Growing love-in-a-mist needs little maintenance and effort, making it a perfect choice for those who want to enjoy beautiful blooms but don’t have the time or energy to devote to a time-consuming garden.

-They’re not only easy to grow but also versatile and can be used as both cut flowers and ornamental plants in your flower beds.
+They’re easy to grow and versatile.
+In your flower beds, they can be used as both cut flowers and ornamental plants.

-The unique look of these delicate flowers makes them stand out from other flowers in the cutting garden and are the most stunning filler for your floral bouquets.
+The unique look of these delicate flowers makes them stand out from other flowers in the cutting garden, and they are the most stunning fillers for your floral bouquets.

 • plants dislike being transplanted, so sow directly in the garden in the fall or early spring